miscalculation/maheen-website/content/pages/projects/project-three.md

 colors: colors-a
 date: '2020-05-01'
 client: ''
+description: >-
-description: Is CitiBike is an affordable system or a luxury service?
+  Is CitiBike is an affordable system or a luxury service that predominantly serves wealthy New Yorkers?
 featuredImage:
   type: ImageBlock
   url: /images/citibike.png